ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

 The unknown is how to load and unload the PEFT model efficiently.
 Every delay associated with changing the PEFT will be multiplied by 15 or 30 (depending if I use 8 or 4 processes.)
 So loading the model from disk, compiling...
 I need to find a way to do it really fast or even better don't have to do it.

+### Time per task

+We have 12 hours to solve 120 tasks.
+If we parallelize the system with 4 runs, that means we have 24 minutes per task.
+So if doing inference for each task introduces an overhead of 1 minute per task, that still leaves 23 minutes per task.
+So even a non efficient solution that wastes 1 minute to load and compile the model per task will have most of the time for compute.

 ## Results

 ## Conclusion